 The story of John Lennon and ‘Beatle Island’

-The Beatle once planned to build a home on Dorinish, an uninhabited island in County Mayo, Ireland
+The musician once planned to build a home on Dorinish, an uninhabited island in County Mayo, Ireland

 It all started with an acid trip.
 Well, it was 1967, the year The Beatles recorded their psychedelic album Sgt.
 Pepper’s Lonely Hearts Club Band.
 John Lennon had been ‘drinking tea’ with his friend, gallery owner John Dunbar, on the last day of April and decided to head out to 14-Hour Technicolor Dream, the UK’s first major psychedelic ‘happening’, at North London’s hilltop Alexandra Palace.
 Yoko Ono was there.
 She and John were only acquaintances then.
-Her discomfiting Cut Piece, in which the audience was invited to snip off a young woman’s clothes with scissors, was being performed.
-And Pink Floyd played as the sun came up.
+Yoko was managing a performance of her discomfiting Cut Piece, in which the audience was invited to snip off a young woman’s clothes with amplified scissors announcing every snip.
+And Pink Floyd played as the sun came up and light flooded into the palace.

-Later that morning, back at the Surrey mansion he shared with his wife Cynthia and son Julian and still tripping, John chanced on a newspaper advertisement for an ‘island off Ireland’.
-To be sold at auction: 19-acre Dorinish, one of 300-plus islands that sit in west-coast County Mayo’s peaceful Clew Bay.
-He decided to buy it on a chemically-induced whim.
+Later that morning, back at the Surrey mansion he shared with his wife Cynthia and son Julian and continuing to take LSD, the two Johns chanced on a newspaper advertisement for an island for sale off the west coast of Ireland.
+To be sold by public auction: 19-acre Dorinish, one of 300-plus islands that sit in County Mayo’s peaceful Clew Bay.
+Lennon decided to buy it there and the pair set off on an acid-fuelled Irish jaunt to seal the deal.

-Either way, the 26-year-old millionaire made an instant decision to buy the island.
+Either way, the 26-year-old millionaire made an impetuous decision to buy an Irish island.
 Why?
 All of The Beatles were struggling to deal with worldwide fame and had discussed buying a Greek island or four together.
-Then Paul snapped up a farm on Scotland’s Mull of Kintyre in 1966, so the precedent for creating distance from the Beatles ‘scene’ was set.
-And John had sufficient Irish genes (one grandfather from Dublin) for them to signify in a search for identity and peace.
-An Irish idlyll might provide his perfect escape.
+Although John loved the idea of experimenting with communal living, the deal was proving tricky.
+Paul had already snapped up High Park farm in Kintyre, Scotland, in 1966, so the precedent for creating distance from the Beatles ‘scene’ was set.
+John had sufficient Irish genes (his paternal grandfather was from Dublin) for them to signify in a search for identity and peace.
+An Irish idyll might provide his perfect solution.

-He despatched Alistair to bid discreetly against local farmers at the auction in Clew Bay’s hub, the town of Westport.
-Several were keen to use the island for stock grazing and as a source of useful rocks, but they were outbid, and Alistair secured it for £1,550 (the equivalent of about £30,000 today).
+He dispatched Alistair to bid discreetly against local farmers keen to use the island for stock grazing and as a source of useful rocks.
+They were successfully outbid, and Alistair secured it for IR£1,550 (the equivalent of about 37,000 Euros today).

 I

-Soon afterwards, John made a brief visit to Mayo armed with an entourage and plans for the island.
+Soon afterwards, John made a brief discreet visit to Mayo with Alistair and John Dunbar and was thrilled with what he saw.
+He quickly returned armed with an entourage and plans for the island.
 In what was then a very traditional Ireland - the im/morality of the mini skirt was a subject of much debate - his appearance caused a stir.
 Paddy Quinn, who took the group out to Dorinish in his boat, remembers that his dog took great exception to John’s long Afghan coat.
-Most of the entourage were professionals calculating how to make the project work, but also present was ‘Magic Alex’, a kaftan-wearing Apple employee whose outlandish inventions delighted The Beatles.
+Most of the entourage were professionals calculating how to make the project work, but also present was ‘Magic’ Alex Mardas, a kaftan-wearing Apple employee whose outlandish inventions delighted The Beatles.
 He suggested that John should build a ‘bubble house’ that would somehow float over the island.
 However, after the visit John applied for planning permission for a traditional building and, while he was waiting for that to go through, arranged for a vibrantly painted Romany caravan to be rafted over to the island.

 I visited Dorinish in 2005, and took the photographs on this page from the island.
 It hadn’t been much written about then - I’d come across the subject in an online discussion between two Beatles fans - and I suggested a feature on ‘John Lennon’s island in Ireland’ to The Telegraph to mark the 25th anniversary of his death.
 They were enthusiastic.
 I flew to Knock then drove 60 miles north up the coast to Westport, passing “seaweed-freckled Louisburgh and a forbidding Crough Patrick mountain decapitated by mist”.
 Tourism Ireland market it as part of the Wild Atlantic Way now, and it’s a beautiful journey.